TOURNAMENT RULES / GUIDELINES

 DUGOUT RULES (Without Covid Restrictions)

-- All players must stay in dugout or in an out of play area.
+• All players must stay in dugout or in an out of play area.
 We allow (1) on deck hitter to be out of the dugout.

-- No alcohol and/or smoking/vaping of any kind is allowed in the dugout or in the field of play
+• No alcohol and/or smoking/vaping of any kind is allowed in the dugout or in the field of play

-- NO Loud or vulgar music
+• NO Loud or vulgar music

 POOR SPORTSMANSHIP & CHEATING WILL NOT BE TOLERATED

-- NO “F” bombs
+• NO “F” bombs

-- NO throwing the bat
+• NO throwing the bat

-- NO taunting
+• NO taunting

-- NO loud or vulgar music inside the parks
+• NO loud or vulgar music inside the parks

-- NO abuse
+• NO abuse

-(any violations to these rules could result in immediate ejection from the game and/or the tournament) - Director has the right to remove any team or players at any time for violations!
+(any violations to these rules could result in immediate ejection from the game and/or the tournament)

 EJECTION RULE

-- If (3) players from same team get ejected in the same game the entire team is removed from the tournament.
+• If (3) players from same team get ejected in the same game the entire team is removed from the tournament.

 FORFEITS

-- POOL PLAY – Forfeits during pool play games will be scored as a 15-0 game in the OPEN and D divisions ,and a 10-0 game in the E and REC divisions.
+• POOL PLAY – Forfeits during pool play games will be scored as a 15-0 game in the OPEN and D divisions and a 10-0 game in the E and REC divisions.

-- BRACKET PLAY – Any forfeit in bracket play will be scored as a 7-0 game in all divisions
+• BRACKET PLAY – Any forfeit in bracket play will be scored as a 7-0 game in all divisions

-- Teams do not get a refund if you run into a forfeit
+• Teams do not get a refund if you run into a forfeit

 DISPUTES OR PROBLEMS

-- Only managers can talk to the umpire or the on site director regarding issues during a game.
+• Only managers can talk to the umpire or the on site director regarding issues during a game.
 If a manager is unsure on a ruling from the on-field umpire, please find the tournament director immediately.
 Do not wait until the game ends because it will be too late to possibly fix the situation.
 (Tournament Director’s Decision is Final) No Sandbagging - We do not need to wait for a protest before removing illegal teams or players from our events!

 UNSPORTSMANLIKE CONDUCT